Abdullah527382/comp9313/README.md

 ## Run the spark app:

+NOTE: Remember to first put your files in the HDFS file system in 'project2' dir e.g. `hdfs dfs -put tiny-doc.txt project2`
 Note: Followed this guide --> https://spark.apache.org/docs/latest/quick-start.html

 - First build the app with `sbt package`, then run: